9 Product Feed Optimization Tips To Improve Shopping Ads

 To capture search queries, you need to do your keyword research first.
 Treat this process similar to the way you would treat paid search strategy and keyword research.

-Here are a few examples of how retailers selling sushi leggings to sushi enthusiasts use title and product attributes:
+Here are a few examples of how retailers selling sushi leggings to sushi enthusiasts use title and attributes:

 Product Attributes Included In The Title (via Google)